lawrence79/element-kit/docs/image-element.md

 This method is excellent for lazy-loading or loading images based on conditions (i.e loading low-quality images on lower bandwidths for mobile, for instance).
-It loads and shows an image using the url path specified in the custom attribute `attr` that you pass it. `attr` is a string denoting the custom attribute (on the element) that will contain the path of the image to be loaded.
+It loads and shows an image using the url path specified in the custom attribute `attr` that you pass it. `attr` is a string denoting the custom attribute (on the element) that will contain the path of the image to be loaded or any image url you wish to load.
 The second argument `callback` should be a function that you want fired when the image is successfully fetched from the server, loaded and shown to the user.

 ```javascript